Nicholaswogan/RateExplorer/zahnledata/README.md

 # 10/2/23

 I have added thermodata121.rx on the basis of the following email of Kevin Zahnle on 9/29/23.
 We chose new enthalpies of formation for CH3O and H2COH based on [Xu et al. (2015)](https://doi.org/10.1021/acs.jpca.5b00553).
 Xu gives enthalpies at 0 K, but we can convert them to 298 K following this website: https://cccbdb.nist.gov/enthform2.asp

+# 2/12/25

+I added thermodata121_wHe_Tlim.rx which adds He, and changes the T limits of the polynomial fits to be consistent with what I'm currently using in photochem v0.6.3.